 Janelle Monáe is making her literary debut with The Memory Librarian: And Other Stories from Dirty Computer.
-Based on the Afrofuturistic world of Dirty Computer, The Memory Librarian will feature stories written by by the eight-time Grammy-nominated recording artist, along with female and non-binary authors.
-The Memory Librarian, which will be published by Harper Voyager Books, hits bookshelves on April 19, 2022.
+Based on the Afrofuturistic world of Dirty Computer, The Memory Librarian will feature stories written by the eight-time Grammy-nominated recording artist, along with female and non-binary authors.
+The Memory Librarian, which will be published by Harper Voyager Books, hits bookshelves on 19th April, 2022.

 This may be her first foray into the literary world, but Monáe knows how to tell a good story.
 After releasing her demo album The Audition in 2007, she made an official debut with her concept EP Metropolis: Suite I (The Chase).
 Inspired by Fritz Lang's science fiction classic film, Metropolis, the five-track project followed fictional character Cindi Mayweather, an android created in the year 2719 who faces a disassembly sentence after falling in love with a human.
 2010’s The ArchAndroid continues the story of Mayweather, who’s on a mission to free Metropolis citizens from The Great Divide, a secret society that uses time travel to suppress freedom and love.